bcgov/GeoEnvironment_Test_Modules/README.md

 - Test select functions of each library, especially specific functions that have failed in the past.
 - Etc...

-The modules will be able to run on a schedule and email interested parties when there are issues within an environment.
+The modules can be run on a schedule and email interested parties when there are issues within an environment.